pimbrouwers/Falco/docs/get-started.md

 dotnet add package Falco
 ```

-Remove the `Startup.fs` file and save the following in `Program.fs` (if following the manual install path):
+Remove any `*.fs` files created automatically, create a new file named `Program.fs` and set the contents to the following:

 ```fsharp
 module HelloWorld.Program